apache/openwhisk/docs/metrics.md

   Enable/disable whether the metric information is written out to the log files in logmarker format.

-  *Beware: Even if set to false all messages adjourning the log markers are still written out to the log*
+  *Beware: Even if set to false all messages using the log markers are still written out to the log*

 - **metrics_kamon** [true / false (default: false)]

-  Enable/disable whther metric information is send the configured statsd server.
+  Enable/disable whether metric information is sent to the configured StatsD server.

 - **metrics_kamon_tags: false** [true / false  (default: false)]

   Enable/disable whether to use the Kamon tags when sending metrics.

-  *Notice: Tag is supported in some kamon-backend.
+  *Notice: Tags are supported in only some Kamon backends.
 (OpenTSDB, Datadog, InfluxDB)*

 - **metrics_kamon_statsd_host** [hostname or ip address]

-  Hostname or ip address of the statsd server
+  Hostname or ip address of the StatsD server

 - **metrics_kamon_statsd_port** [port number (default:8125)]

-  Port number of the statsd server
+  Port number of the StatsD server

 Example configuration: